 Collaborative filtering models

-It uses implicit feedback like count of tracks, saved songs in playlists or visiting artist s page after listening to a track.
-Once these parameters are established it compares what tracks you like to and what any other user like.
+It uses implicit feedback like count of tracks, saved songs in playlists, or visiting the artist s page after listening to a track.
+Once these parameters are established it compares what tracks you like and what any other user like.
 Once it isn’t established that you have similar tastes, songs from each other’s interests are recommended.

 This is a huge matrix with one row for each user and each column represents a song in your catalog.
 Then the python libraries run a long matrix factorisation formula similar to this:

 Once this completes, we get a song vector and a user vector.
-Collaborative filtering compares each users vector and finds closest matches.
+Collaborative filtering compares each user’s vector and finds the closest matches.

-This is the first step towards a custom reco engine.
+This is the first step towards a custom recommendation engine.

 Natural Language Processing(NLP)

-Next comes Natural Language Processing (NLP) which basically does sentiment analysis of various blogs, news article, social media etc. to judge what people are talking about a song.
+Next comes Natural Language Processing (NLP) which basically does sentiment analysis of various blogs, news articles, social media, etc. to judge what people are talking about a song.